Work Bio

 As a web developer, I usually worked with PHP on the server side and jQuery on the front end.
 While I enjoy keeping up with web technologies, I’m happy to not be doing it professionally anymore.
 My terrible secret is that I don’t particularly like JavaScript.
 (Yes, it’s gotten better.
 Still not my favorite.)

-If you are truly curious (or hiring), you can download my current résumé.
+If you are truly curious (or hiring), you can check out examples of my work and view my current résumé.